Historical Notes | Publications | Architectural Salvage | Bibliography

 Catalog Reprints

 Pacific Homes: California’s Kit Homes: A Reprint of the 1925 Pacific Ready Cut Homes Catalog.
-Alton IL: Gentle Beam Publications, P O Box 1392, Alton IL 62002, 2004.
+Gentle Beam Publications, PO Box 3472, Portsmouth VA 23701, 2004.
 Preface by Rosemary Thornton and Dale Patrick Wolicki.

 Sears Roebuck.
 Sears, Roebuck Book of Barns: A Reprint of the 1919 Catalog.
 Elgin IL: R L Hunter Press 2005.
 Preface by Rebecca Hunter and Dale Patrick Wolicki.